Riccdatt/CI2025_lab1/README.md

 This phase ends when a valid solution is reached or a maximum iteration limit is met.

+**After the reviews:**

+`tweak_findValid()` has been enhanced to consider both the overload and the item value when deciding which elements to move or remove.
+Moves are now tabu-tracked as (item, from, to) tuples.
+This means the algorithm no longer removes items purely based on constraint violations, but instead balances repair and value retention, leading to more efficient transitions toward high-quality valid states.

 ---

 ### 3. Phase 2 — Value optimization